draganm/datas3t/README.md

 ## CLI Usage

-The datas3t CLI provides a comprehensive command-line interface for managing buckets, datas3ts, and datarange operations.
+The datas3t CLI provides a comprehensive command-line interface for managing buckets, datas3ts, datarange operations, and aggregation.

 ### Building the CLI